dankamongmen/notcurses/README.md

 // target cells without rendering, then call this function.
 When it's done, the
 // ncplane will have reached the target levels, starting from zeroes. int ncplane_fadein(struct ncplane* n, const struct timespec* ts);

+// Pulse the plane in and out until the callback returns non-zero, relying on
+// the callback 'fader' to initiate rendering. 'ts' defines the half-period
+// (i.e. the transition from black to full brightness, or back again).
+Proper
+// use involves preparing (but not rendering) an ncplane, then calling
+// ncplane_pulse(), which will fade in from black to the specified colors. int ncplane_pulse(struct ncplane* n, const struct timespec* ts, fadecb fader);
 ```

 #### Plane channels API